Jiyongs/flask_web/README.md

 - python
 - flask : a lightweight WSGI(Web Server Gateway Interface) web application framework
 - jinja : a templating engine for Python
+- docker : a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings
 - mongo db

 ## 계획